 In the event of a withdrawal from the Collaborative, the withdrawing party must give a 90-day notice.
 The withdrawing party will not be entitled to any compensation as long as the Collaborative continues its existence.
-Should the Collaborative cease to exist, all property, real and personal, held by the Joint Powers Board at the time of termination will be distributed by resolution of the Board in accordance with law and in a manner to best accomplish the continuing purposes of the Collaborative.
+Should the Collaborative cease to exist, all property, real and personal, held by the Collaborative at the time of termination will be distributed by resolution of the Board in accordance with law and in a manner to best accomplish the continuing purposes of the Collaborative.

 Financing is provided by state grants and appropriations from its members.
 The Freshwater Education District in Staples is the fiscal agent for the Collaborative.
-During 2015, TWCC did not contribute any funds to the Collaborative.
+TWCC contributed no funds to the Collaborative for 2016.